CaptainCodeman/rdx/docs/quickstart.md

 })
 ```

-NOTE: typescript inference removes the need to define the state type on each function, even with strict type checks enabled.
+NOTE: TypeScript inference removes the need to define the state type on each function, even with strict type checks enabled.
 In this example, it _knows_ that `state` is a number:

 ![](reducer-state-inference.png)